Cost of Living in Houston, TX 2023

 Houston's mild climate in fall, winter, and spring offers more opportunities to bike, jog, and get fit outdoors.
 Summers are tougher to spend the day in the heat.
 If you're a gym-goer and need a place to cool down while working out, you'll pay around $43.13 on monthly membership fees.

-Houston is a culture town and boasts its own Museum District.
+Houston is a cultural town and boasts its own Museum District.
 Factor in a larger budget if you plan to visit the city's 19 museums and 9-mile museum district.
-Movie-goers will pay around $11 per ticket.
+Movie-goers will pay around $12 per ticket.
 Remember to factor in more if you plan to hit the concession stand for snacks and drinks.

 Hermann Park is home to a golf course and the Houston Zoo.
 The park is a family-friendly place to spend the day learning more about the 6,000 animals and 900 species at the zoo.

 Free Things to do Around Houston

-During summer months, the Miller Outdoor Theatre hosts free performances, flicks, and music in Houston's Museum District.
+During the summer months, the Miller Outdoor Theatre hosts free performances, flicks, and music in Houston's Museum District.
 Stop by The Menil Collection for free and see pieces from around the world, including works by Andy Warhol and Picasso.
 You can also go kayaking on the Armand Bayou Paddling Trail.

 Houston offers plenty of free green space to relax outdoors or get fit.
 Go jogging, biking, or walk the dog in Buffalo Bayou Park, the Hike and Bike Trail, or Brays Bayou Park.
 Memorial Park's 1,466 acres offer plenty of room for fantastic golf.

 Other Expenses to Consider in Houston